-For example, to animate an instance of a symbol, you will generally place an instance of a symbol in one frame, insert a keyframe to copy over that instance to another frame, and then change either the first instance or the second instance in some way.
+For example, to tween an instance of a symbol, you will often place an instance of a symbol in one frame, insert a keyframe in another frame to copy over that instance to that frame, and then change either the first instance or the second instance in some way.
 As with creating a shape tween, you then click in the timeline anywhere between the frame containing the first instance and the frame containing the second instance, and then choose Insert>Create Classic Tween or right click in the Timeline and choose "Create Classic Tween".

 Tweens transform what is in the initial frame of the tween into what is in the final frame of the tween.
 If this involves a change in position, the default tween behavior is to move in a straight line between the initial and final frames of the tween and the change in position per frame is constant.
 Each of these can be changed in classic tweens: